How Long Should a Vehicle Idle?

 Prolonged idling causes engine wear.
-According to Oak Ridge National Laboratory Operations Best Practices Guide: Idle Reduction, "Excessive idling can create engine wear and carbon soot buildup in the engine and components" and "Excessive idling can affect the life of engine oil".
+According to Oak Ridge National Laboratory Summary of OEM Idling Recommendations from Vehicle Owner’s Manuals, "Excessive idling can create engine wear and carbon soot buildup in the engine and components" and "Excessive idling can affect the life of engine oil".
 It also shortens the life of spark plugs and exhaust system.
 Many auto manufacturers owner's manuals advise limiting warm-up idling, such as 2013 BMW 3 Series, 2015 Ford F-250 Power Stroke diesel, 2015 Ram 1500-2500-3500, and all 2015 Nissans.
 Excessive idling places vehicles under a Severe Duty maintenance schedule.
-John German, an automotive advanced technology and efficiency expert with a combined 21 years with Chrysler and American Honda, further explains why engines don't need long stationary warm-ups.
+Linda Gaines, an Argonne transportation systems analyst, explains why prolonged stationary warm ups in winter are rarely necessary.
 NOTE: avoid using remote vehicle starters which encourage excessive idling.

 The key: idling behavior

 "I will not freeze in a cold car (or sweat in a hot car)!"

 Sacrificing a little "idling comfort" has huge benefits for everyone!
 Avoiding unnecessary idling of one average-sized vehicle for 10 minutes daily on an annual basis means it will not burn around 26 gallons of fuel, reduce CO2 emissions by more than 500 pounds, improve our air quality, and save around $100.
 MULTIPLY BY MILLIONS OF IDLERS TO REALIZE THE POSITIVE IMPACT.

 Warm up (while parked) for 3 to 5 minutes